saaddig/SAA-2019-openness-sensitivity/content/post/2019-02-09-abstract-mathwich.md

 ### Nicole Mathwich, Ph.D.
 #### Arizona State Museum, University of Arizona, Tuscon, AZ

-**ABSTRACT**
+DRAFT: Do not cite in any context without the permission of the author **ABSTRACT**

 Complex systems approaches to archaeological interpretation are